Whatsapp Icon

 It is preferable not to take multivitamins or vitamin supplements to compensate for a poor diet.
 Eating a well-balanced diet that contains fresh, whole foods is significantly more likely to result in long-term good health.

 It is critical to note that a vitamin supplement cannot replace a healthy, well-balanced diet.
 A multivitamin's principal goal is to cover nutritional gaps, and it only supplies a slight bit of the wide variety of beneficial nutrients and chemicals naturally contained in a diet.
-It cannot provide fiber or the flavor and satisfaction of meals that are essential to a healthy diet.
-But on the other hand, vitamin supplements can play a significant role when nutritional needs are not supplied only through diet.
+It cannot provide fibre or the flavour and satisfaction of meals that are essential to a healthy diet.
+On the other hand, vitamin supplements can play a significant role when nutritional needs are not supplied only through diet.

 When considering the use of vitamin supplements or multivitamins, people should take precautions.
 Caution is required since the relationship between claims of efficacy and actual benefits might differ significantly.
 Furthermore, several vitamins and minerals might be dangerous if consumed in large quantities.
 Some vitamins may potentially have a negative interaction with a person's routine medicines.